S I L K

 silk in the world.

-began to experiment with the threads and patterns.
-The Amru silk brocades of
+and weavers began to experiment with the threads and patterns.
+The Amru silk

-Varanasi are famous.
-Gradually different cities developed their own distinctive
+brocades of Varanasi are famous.
+Gradually different cities developed their own

-patterns for silk saris.
-Yeola and Paithan in Maharashtra, Gadwal, Wanaparti
+distinctive patterns for silk saris.
+Yeola and Paithan in Maharashtra, Gadwal,

-and Armoor in Andhra Pradesh were important brocade centers with different
+Wanaparti and Armoor in Andhra Pradesh were important brocade centers with

-styles, which made each one of them differentfrom the rest.
-Most of them
+different styles, which made each one of them differentfrom the rest.
+Most of

 carries a four-sided border in tapestry technique, which combine zari and silk